Poeschl/PlayTogetherKeyboard/README.md

 The application is packed into an executable jar file, which can be downloaded via the [actions page](https://github.com/Poeschl/PlayTogetherKeyboard/actions).
 Grab the last one and also make sure to have at least [Java 21](https://adoptium.net/de/temurin/releases/?package=jdk&version=21) installed on your system.

+> Unfortunately some bugfix steps are necessary to make the button press work.
+  For that open the jar file with an archive application and extract the native library (system-dependent) from the path `BOOT-INF\lib\jnativehook-2.2.2.jar\com\github\kwhat\jnativehook\lib\` beside the jar file.
+  The jar and the JNativeHook lib file need to be side-by-side in the same folder to work

 After downloading the server can be started via commandline as follows:

 ```bash